Krissia Zawadzki

 Principal Investigator

-Krissia has a BSc in Computational Physics (2011) and a MSc (2014) and PhD in Theoretical Physics (2018) at the University of São Paulo.
-After graduating, she collaborated with groups at the Northeastern University (US), ICTP-SAIFR (BR) , Royal Holloway University of London (UK) and Trinity College Dublin (IRE) as a postdoctoral researcher.
+Krissia holds a BSc in Computational Physics (2011) as well as an MSc (2014) and a PhD in Theoretical Physics (2018) from the University of São Paulo.
+After graduating, she collaborated with groups at Northeastern University (US), ICTP-SAIFR (BR) , Royal Holloway University of London (UK) and Trinity College Dublin (IRE) as a postdoctoral researcher.
 Currently, she is an assistant professor at the São Carlos Institute of Physics.

-My academic adventure started at the São Carlos Institute of Physics, in Brazil 🇧🇷, where got my BSc, MSc and PhD .
-It has since taken me around the world ✈️ as a nomade researcher.
+My academic adventure started at the São Carlos Institute of Physics, in Brazil 🇧🇷, where I obtained my BSc, MSc and PhD.
+It has since taken me around the world ✈️ as a nomadic researcher.
 After a few postdocs, I returned to my alma mater as an assistant professor 👩🏫.

-I am fortunate to have a wonderful group of fellows helping me in various quests for unveiling and exploring many-body entanglement!
-We named ourselves QuCoA 🍫, a title inspired in our passion for both quantum correlated systems and chocolate.
-Together, we are working 🦾 to answer some questions that remain in the many-body problem and have potential to advancing quantum sciences.
+I am fortunate to have a wonderful group of fellows helping me in our various quests to unveil many-body entanglement!
+We named ourselves QuCoA 🍫, a title inspired by my passion for quantum correlations and the need to make a joke about my addiction to chocolate.
+Together, we are working 🦾 to answer questions that remain open in the many-body problem.
+Some of them are fundamental; others are driven simply by curiosity.
+Nonetheless, exploring them may help advance quantum sciences.
+So, wouldn’t you be tempted?

 Beyond my professional life, I enjoy drawing 👩🏻🎨, swimming 🏊🏻♀️, traveling 🧳, baking 🍰, attending heavy metal festivals 🎸, and I have a fondness for cats 🐈 and ice cream 🍦(actually gelato 😉).

-If you attend to one my talks, you will see that am a big fan of Bitmojis!
-If you come over to visit me in São Carlos it is very likely that you will be indulged by brigadeiros 🍬.
+If you attend one of my talks or lectures, you will see that am a big fan of Bitmojis!
+And, if you come over to visit me in São Carlos, it is very likely that you will be indulged with brigadeiros 🍬.